Should You Drink A2 Milk Instead Of Regular Milk?

 Thousands of years ago, cows only produced the a2 type of protein in their milk.

-Milk has two main proteins: casein and whey.
-Casein, the major milk protein, has two forms called a1 and a2.
-Most milk in stores contains the a1 form, but there’s also a2 milk with only the a2 protein.
-A2 milk comes from cows specially bred to produce only a2 milk.
+Milk contains two main types of protein: casein and whey.
+Casein, the primary protein, has two variations—A1 and A2.
+Most store-bought milk contains a mix of both, but A2 milk is different.
+It comes from cows specifically bred to produce only the A2 protein.

-You may be able to tolerate a2 milk if you have lactose intolerance
+You may be able to tolerate a2 milk if you have lactose intolerance, but you may not.
+Read on.

 A2 milk is not safe if you have a dairy allergy.